 Ghosting and silence is about trying to cancel out my pain and discomfort but inevitably requires canceling out other people.
 People that did nothing more than have feelings, thoughts, ideas, expectations, concepts different than mine and failing my expectations.

-Regardless of how K reacts to stress, pain, and fear I lacked the skills to maintain boundaries and maintain my integrity.
-It was simply easier to blame her than take emotional responsibility for my decisions.
+Regardless of how Beatrix reacts to stress, pain, and fear I lacked the skills to maintain boundaries and maintain my integrity.
+It was simply easier to blame Beatrix than take emotional responsibility for my decisions.

 The reality is, I left the way I did because it was easier.
-I left the way I left because I lacked the skills to take responsibility for my own life, needs, wants, anxieties and fears in a way that didn’t make K responsible.
+I left the way I left because I lacked the skills to take responsibility for my own life, needs, wants, anxieties and fears in a way that didn’t make Beatrix responsible and I knew she wasn’t responsible.

 After failed attempts at counseling, lacking language to frame meaningful emotional conversations, and with no awareness of the work of people like Gottman, Perel or Chodron, I had no hope and found myself demoralized.
 Leaving or dying were the only choices as I saw them in the moment.

-As a result, I abandoned K and I left because to talk to her, and listen to her would have resulted in my staying not for love, but for duty, loyalty, and shame.
+As a result, I abandoned Beatrix and I left because to talk to her, and listen to her would have resulted in my staying not for love, but for duty, loyalty, and shame.